Alar Toomre: Scientific accomplishments

 importance of vorticity and internal velocity dispersion (large values of which stabilise) versus the disk surface density (large values of which destabilise).
 The parameter is constructed so that Q<1 implies instability.

 Toomre collaborated with Peter Goldreich in 1969 on the subject of polar wander, developing the theory of polar wander.
 Whether true polar wander has been observed on earth, or apparent polar wander is accountable for all the observations of paleomagnetism remains a controversial issue.

 Toomre conducted the first computer simulations of galaxy mergers in the 1970s with his brother Jüri, an astrophysicist and solar physicist.
 Although the small number of particles in the simulations obscured many processes in galactic collisions, Toomre and Toomre were able to identify tidal tails in his simulations, similar to those seen in the Antennae Galaxies and the Mice.
 The brothers attempted to reproduce specific galaxy mergers in their simulations, and it was their reproduction of the Antennae galaxies that gave them the greatest pleasure.
 In 1977 Toomre suggested that elliptical galaxies are the remnants of the major mergers of spiral galaxies.
 He further showed that based on the local galaxy merger rate, over a Hubble time the observed number of elliptical galaxies are produced if the universe begins with only spiral galaxies.
 This idea remained controversial and widely debated for some time.

 From this work, the Toomre brothers identified the process of collision evolution as the Toomre sequence.
 The sequence begins with two well separated spiral galaxies and follows them (as for the Antennae) through collisional disruption until they settle into a single elliptical galaxy.

 Awards and honors

 In 1993, Toomre received the Dirk Brouwer Award which recognizes "outstanding contributions to the field of Dynamical Astronomy".

 Toomre was one of the 1984 recipients of the MacArthur Fellowship, popularly known as the "Genius Grant".

+In 1985, Toomre was elected a Fellow of the American Association for the Advancement of Science (AAAS).

 Toomre was the recipient of the Magellanic Premium award in 2014 for his work in numerical galaxy simulations during the 1960s.
 Two years later, he was elected to the American Philosophical Society.